What Are Top 10 Foods for Mental Health?

 What is meant by anti-inflammatory foods?

-Link on this list below to find out more about how these foods help with our brain health.
+Link on each food on the list below to find out more about their role in brain health and food.

 You can also find a few additional ideas in the link below:

-What Foods Are Not Good for Brain Health?
+What Foods Are Not Healthy for the Brain?

 Foods that cause inflammation are not good for the brain and also have been linked to other chronic health conditions.
 These include refined carbohydrates and sugar, foods high in trans and hydrogenated fats and other processed foods.
 Here is a blog posts that I wrote on inflammation.